 8. Stock up on your favorite local adult beverages at Hops, Vines, and Spirits in the Village.

-10. Get your zen on with an outdoor yoga class on Skidder stage.
+10. Get your zen on with a yoga class.

 11. Hit the Pump Track.
 The Red Squirrel Pump Track is located by Shaver’s Lake and the Linwood Alive Pump Track is at the base of the mountain by the Visitors Center.
 Bonus points if you hit both!

 12. Cool off with a frosty beer at The Boathouse while you take in views of Shaver’s Lake.